zbrateam/Zebra/README.md

 1. Clone this repository using `git clone --recursive https://github.com/wstyres/Zebra.git`
 2. `cd` into the `Zebra` folder
 3. (One time only)
-    - Install `xcpretty` if you haven't already via `sudo gem install xcpretty`
+    - Install `carthage` and `fakeroot` if you haven't already via `brew install carthage fakeroot`
-    - Install `fakeroot` if you haven't already via `brew install fakeroot`
+4. Carthage is used to manage our proejct dependencies. `carthage bootstrap` will need to be run on first build and whenever our dependencies push updated versions.
-4. run `make do` (If you don't have `theos` already installed on your computer, follow the steps located [here](https://github.com/theos/theos/wiki/Installation))
+5. Run `make do` (If you don't have `theos` already installed on your computer, follow the steps located [here](https://github.com/theos/theos/wiki/Installation))
-5. Done!
+6. Done!

 ## Bug Reports